ragaeeb/shamela/README.md

 - `authors`: Raw entries from the `author` table with the original `biography`, `death_text`, `death_number`, `is_deleted`, and `name` fields.
 - `books`: Raw entries from the `book` table containing the original metadata columns (`author`, `bibliography`, `category`, `date`, `hint`, `major_release`, `metadata`, `minor_release`, `pdf_links`, `printed`, `type`, and `is_deleted`).
 - `categories`: Raw entries from the `category` table including `is_deleted`, `order`, and `name`.
+- `version`: Version number reported by the Shamela API for the downloaded master database.

 ### Page